stevenrobertson/sd-docs/report/misc.md

 - Therefore, we want to attach one warp of this to a work-group of iterating threads, and use work-group barriers to ensure things stay synchronized.

-- Here's how it goes: [FIG another flowchart]
+- Here's how it goes:

   - On start, the sort warp immediately goes to the sort barrier, and the iterating threads move through an iteration.